juicedata/juicefs/docs/en/clouds/aws.md

-# Installing and Using JuiceFS Storage on Amazon AWS
+# Installing and Using JuiceFS on AWS

-Amazon AWS is the world's leading cloud computing platform, offering almost all types of cloud computing services.
+AWS is the world's leading cloud computing platform, offering almost all types of cloud computing services.
 Thanks to the rich product line of AWS, users can choose JuiceFS components in a very flexible way.

+## Preparation

 As you can see from the previous architecture, JuiceFS consists of the following three components:

-1. a **JuiceFS client** installed on the server
+1. A **JuiceFS client** installed on the server
-2. the **object storage** used to store data
+2. The **object storage** used to store data
-3. a **database** for storing metadata
+3. A **database** for storing metadata

 ### 1. Servers